-Applicants can choose to use one of two methods to calculate allowable administrative costs - an AmeriCorps fixed percentage method or a federally approved indirect cost rate method.
-Regardless of the option chosen, the Corporation's share of administrative costs is limited by statute to 5% of the total Corporation funds expended under this grant.
+Applicants can choose to use one of two methods to calculate allowable administrative costs: an AmeriCorps fixed percentage method or a federally approved indirect cost rate method.
+Regardless of the option chosen, the AmeriCorps share of administrative costs is limited by statute to 5% of the total AmeriCorps funds expended under this grant.
 Do not create additional lines in this category.

-Regardless of the method used to calculate administrative costs, you must budget a portion of your Corporation monies to be used by UServeUtah in administering its sub-grantees.
-Sub-grantees must set aside 2% of the total funding (or 2/5 of the administrative costs) for administering sub-grantees by UServeUtah.
-The subgrantee's portion must not exceed the remaining 3% portion of the maximum Corporation share.
-Both the commission and subgrantee portions of the Corporation's share of administrative costs should be requested in the subgrantee's budget.
+Regardless of the method used to calculate administrative costs, you must budget a portion of your AmeriCorps grant funds to be used by UServeUtah in administering its subgrantees.
+Subgrantees must set aside 2% of the total funding (or 2/5 of the administrative costs) for administering subgrantees by UServeUtah.
+The subgrantee's portion must not exceed the remaining 3% portion of the maximum AmeriCorps share.
+Both the commission and subgrantee portions of the AmeriCorps share of administrative costs should be requested in the subgrantee's budget.